joshuamkite/terraform-aws-ssh-bastion-service/README.md

 ## With thanks to Piotr Jaromin, Luis Silva and Robert Stettner for their excellent contributions to this project

+# Ability to define your own seperate docker image (New in version 4.1)

+ You can now specify a custom docker container if you wish with ${var.custom_container}.
+If you do not supply a value to this variable then the container will be built on the host as in previous versions.
+If you do supply a value then this will be substituted into the bash script written to `/var/lib/cloud/scripts/per-once/localinstall.sh`. **Note that** although the docker daemon will be running when this command is run, your string must contain _all_ of the information needed to get your docker image onto the service host, including any registry or repo specific commands and credentials not otherwise accounted for. **alternatively put a hash in here and install your container as part of extra user data**

+In order to work correctly with the rest of the configuration here your custom docker container _must_:
+* Be called `sshd_worker` - see https://docs.docker.com/engine/reference/commandline/tag/ for aliasing
+* Include
+  * openssh-server
+  * sudo
+  * BASH
+  * awscli
+* Expose port 22
+* Have the entry point `CMD ["/opt/ssh_populate.sh"]` As seen in user data, this script is mounted from the service host and uses terraform and bash variable interpolation.

 # Network Load Balancer from version 4.0

 From version 4.0 this module implements a network_load_balancer rather than a classic_load_balancer in accordance with advised best practice for AWS.
 Sadly this is unavoidably a breaking change.
 The principal immediate benefit is that logs on the host will now show the remote ip address of the connecting client rather than the load balancer.